eons-dev/eons.lib/README.md

 Dynamic error resolutions enables this self registration system to work with inheritance as well.
 This means that, within downloaded functor, you can `from some_module_to_download import my_desired_class` to download another.

 NOTE: `SelfRegistering.RegisterAllClassesInDirectory(...)` is depth-first, meaning any sub-folders in the given folder will be loaded before the parent directory.
-This helps to organzie inheritance dependencies, but can be disabled with `recurse=False`.
+This helps to organize inheritance dependencies, but can be disabled with `recurse=False`.

 #### Example